soodoku/wait/README.md

 The only consistent pattern we see is with proportion white with a sharp drop starting around 65% white.
 The median wait time goes from about 11 or so minutes to about 5.
 The net impact per person may be modest but pooled across a community, the lost minutes may become sizable.

 ![Median Wait Times by Prop.
 White](figs/loess_percentage_of_population_white_dmv_median_wait.png)

+### Future

+We plan to explore the following in future versions:

+1. CA DMV website during business hours also provides live wait times.
+This allows us to build more granular data on wait times.

+2. Join to sociodemographic data of the relevant subset of users of each DMV

+3. Collect more data from different states and at future dates to see how the data evolves.

 ### Authors